Influence Maximization with Bandits: Regret Minimization Algorithms

-\textbf{Combinatorial Upper Confidence Bound:} The Combinatorial Upper Confidence Bound (CUCB) algorithm was proposed in~\cite{chen2013combinatorial} and shown to achieve logarithmic regret in the number of rounds ($T$).
-It is a variant of the popular upper confidence bound algorithm.
-The algorithm assumes that each edge in the network has been triggered at least once initially and maintains an overestimate $\overline{\mu_{i}}$ of the mean estimates $\hat{\mu_{i}}$. $\overline{\mu_{i}} = \hat{\mu_{i}} + \sqrt{\frac{3 \ln(t)}{2 T_{i}}}$.
-Pure exploitation, i.e., finding the best seed set using the oracle $O$ with the $\overline{\mu_{i}}$ values as input leads to implicit exploration and is able to achieve optimal regret~\cite{chen2013combinatorial}.
-The pseudocode appears in Algorithm~\ref{alg:CUCB}.
+\textbf{Upper Confidence Bound:} The Combinatorial Upper Confidence Bound (CUCB) algorithm was proposed in~\cite{chen2013combinatorial} and theoretically shown to achieve logarithmic regret under edge-level feedback.
+The algorithm maintains an overestimate $\overline{\mu_{i}}$ of the mean estimates $\hat{\mu_{i}}$.
+More precisely, $\overline{\mu_{i}} = \hat{\mu_{i}} + \sqrt{\frac{3 \ln(t)}{2 T_{i}}}$.
+Exploitation using $\overline{\mu_{i}}$ values as input leads to implicit exploration and is able to achieve optimal regret~\cite{chen2013combinatorial}.

-\textbf{$\epsilon$-Greedy:} Another strategy proposed for the CMAB problem in~\cite{chen2013combinatorial} is the $\epsilon$-Greedy strategy.
-In each round $s$, this strategy involves exploration -- select $k$ seeds at random with probability $\epsilon_{s}$ and exploitation -- with probability $1 - \epsilon_{s}$ use the influence maximization oracle with the mean estimates $\hat{\mu}_{i}$ as input to select the seed set.
-Chen et al. \cite{chen2013combinatorial} show that that if $\epsilon_{s}$ is annealed as $1/s$, logarithmic regret can be achieved.
-The pseudocode appears in Algorithm~\ref{alg:epsilon-greedy}.
+\textbf{$\epsilon$-Greedy:} Another algorithm proposed in~\cite{chen2013combinatorial} is the $\epsilon$-Greedy strategy.
+In each round $s$, this strategy performs exploration with probability $\epsilon_{s}$ and exploitation with probability $1 - \epsilon_{s}$.
+Chen et al. \cite{chen2013combinatorial} show that that if $\epsilon_{s}$ is annealed as $1/s$, logarithmic regret can be achieved under edge-level feedback.

-As mentioned above, both the CUCB and $\epsilon$-greedy approaches have been shown to achieve optimal regret under edge level feedback~\cite{chen2013combinatorial}.
-The regret proofs for both these algorithms rely on the mean estimates.
-To characterize the regret for node level feedback, we can use the mean estimates for node level feedback from Theorem~\ref{th:failure-probability} and essentially repeat the proofs to characterize the regret.
-For lack of space, we suppress these results and refer the reader to~\cite{chen2013combinatorial}.
+The regret proofs for both these algorithms rely on the edge-level mean estimates.
+We obtain node-level feedback mean estimates in terms of edge-level estimates for both the frequentist (Theorem~\ref{th:failure-prob}) and MLE based (Theorem~\ref{th:MLE-error}) approaches.
+We can use these these estimates and adapt the proofs to characterize the regret.

-\textbf{Initial Exploration:} In this strategy, we explore for the first $\zeta$ fraction of rounds and then exploit.
-The pseudocode in Algorithm~\ref{alg:epsilon-initial} is self-explanatory.
+\textbf{Thompson Sampling:} Thompson Sampling requires a prior on the mean estimates.
+After observing the reward in each round, it updates the posterior of the distribution for each edge.
+For the subsequent rounds, Thompson Sampling generates samples from the posterior of each edge and performs exploitation by using these samples as input to the oracle $O$.

-\textbf{Pure Exploitation:} This strategy exploits in every round.
-Even if we have no knowledge about the initial probabilities, it results in implicit exploration: the initially picked seed sets produce cascades which are used to learn the probabilities.
-This amounts to invoking Algorithm~\ref{alg:exploit} for $T$ rounds.
+\textbf{Pure Exploitation:} This strategy performs exploitation in every round.
+Since we have no knowledge about the probabilities, it results some implicit exploration.